 "Roger Miller's Allan-a-Dale is particularly discordant, because he's clearly singing in the American country and western tradition rather than anything medieval..."

 I totally disagree.
 My father was a folk musician from the same generation as Roger Miller.
-He pointed out the genius of choosing Roger Miller because of… »
+He pointed out the genius of choosing Roger Miller because… »

 Good to know about these, and thanks for pointing out how they were influential rather than simply predating the more widely known early SF works. »